 Storm Action Plan

-The DPW has a plan in place to clear City streets in a manner that provides the most mobility to the community as allowed by available resources.
+The Department of Public Works has a plan in place to clear City streets in a manner that provides the most mobility to the community as allowed by available resources.
 The level of storm intensity and duration dictate the frequency and type of treatment.
 Public safety is the number one priority when clearing snow and ice from Holyoke’s Streets.
 The primary mission of each operation is to clear snow and ice as expeditiously and economically as possible.
 Our goal is to restore safe motorist and pedestrian travel and facilitate Fire and Police responses to emergencies.

 Since not all streets can be addressed at the same time; streets are salted and plowed in a specific order.
 Primary routes are the first to be addressed because they link the city’s police, fire, and emergency services.
 Secondary routes are next, to allow safe two-way traffic.
 Residential streets are the last to be attended to, however, in all situations, the DPW will work to address every residential street as soon as possible and as resources allow.
 Closely adhering to the Winter Parking Bans is of utmost importance as on street parking is one of the biggest obstacles to snow removal during snow plowing efforts.

 Based on the street priority plan if your street has not been plowed or sanded and it is not an emergency, please be patient, as your street will be plowed and sanded as soon as possible.
 All main roads must be attended to before we can begin residential streets.
 If there is an emergency situation you can call the Department of Public Works at 322-5645.
 If there is a medical emergency, call 911.

 The City of Holyoke Department of Public Works vehicle maintenance division prepares year round to handle the onslaught of winter weather that will affect more than 174 miles of roadways under its jurisdiction.
 Each fall, snow removal vehicles and equipment are inspected and put through an extensive maintenance check and repair program.